erfianugrah/do-rl-worker/README.md

 - The worker trusts headers like `true-client-ip` and `cf-connecting-ip` for client identification.
 Ensure these are set correctly in your Cloudflare configuration.
 - Consider implementing additional security measures such as API key validation for the configuration endpoints.

-## Integration with UI

-This worker is designed to work in tandem with the Rate Limit Configurator UI.
-The UI manages the rules stored in the `ConfigStorage` Durable Object, which this worker then fetches and applies.

 ## Limitations

 - The current implementation has a hard-coded body size limit for fingerprinting and condition evaluation.
-- The configuration is cached for 1 minute to reduce Durable Object reads.
-This means that rule changes may take up to 1 minute to propagate.
+- The configuration is cached to reduce Durable Object reads.
+This means that rule changes may take some time to propagate.

 ## Future Improvements

 - Implement more sophisticated caching mechanisms for configuration and rate limit data.
 - Add support for more complex rate limiting scenarios, such as tiered limits or dynamic limits based on user behavior.
 - Enhance the fingerprinting capabilities to support more complex client identification schemes.
+- Implement better error handling and fallback mechanisms.
+- Add more comprehensive logging and monitoring capabilities.

+## Related Components

+This Rate Limiting Worker is part of a larger rate limiting system.
+The other components are:

+1. [Rate Limiter UI](https://github.com/erfianugrah/rate-limiter-ui): Provides a user interface for managing rate limiting rules.
+2. [Rate Limiter Config Storage](https://github.com/erfianugrah/rate-limiter-config-storage): Stores and manages the rate limiting rules.

+For a complete setup, ensure all components are properly configured and deployed.